Alex-Nio/Alex-Nio/README.md

 ### Hello there 👋

-- 💻 I'm Alex, a a Frontend Developer from Russia (UTC+3).
+- 💻 I'm Alex, a Frontend Developer from Russia (UTC+3).
 - ⌨️ I'm interesting in UI/UX Development, Open Source and App Development (Web/Mobile).

 ### Languages & Tools 🛠